CameronWills/semantic-release-jira/README.md

   networkConcurrency?: number;

   /**
-   * indicates if a new release created in jira should be set as released
+   * Indicates if a new release created in jira should be set as 'released' status
    *
    * @default false
    */
   released?: boolean;

   /**
-   * set the release date to today's date when creating a release in jira
+   * Set the release date to today's date when creating a release in Jira
    *
    * @default false
    */
   setReleaseDate?: boolean;

   /**
-   * set the start date to today's date when creating a release in jira
+   * Set the start date to today's date when creating a release in jira
    *
    * @default false
    */
   setStartDate?: boolean;

   /**
-   * ignore ticket numbers in the branch name
+   * Ignore ticket numbers in the branch name
    *
    * @default false
    */
   disableBranchFiltering?: boolean;

   /**
-   * indicates if the new release should be appended to the 'Fix Versions'
+   * Indicates if the new release should be appended to the 'Fix Versions'
    * in jira tickets, or replace them
    *
    * @default true